mthl/guix-artwork/website/drafts/grafts-continued.md

 hint.
-Ultimately, the set of run-time dependencies, which we call the _references_, is the subset of the build-time dependencies that the garbage collector (GC) in the build daemon finds _in the build result_—Section 5.5.1 of [Eelco Dolstra’s PhD thesis on Nix](http://nixos.org/~eelco/pubs/phd-thesis.pdf) describes how the GC scans for references.
-In our example, we first have to actually build `coreutils` before we can tell whether or not it depends on `perl` at run time.
+Ultimately, the set of run-time dependencies, which we call the _references_, is the subset of the build-time dependencies that the garbage collector (GC) in the build daemon finds _in the build result_—Section 5.5.1 of [Eelco Dolstra’s PhD thesis](http://nixos.org/~eelco/pubs/phd-thesis.pdf) describes how the GC scans for references.
+In our example, we first have to actually build `coreutils` before we can tell whether it depends on `perl` at run time.

 Guix arranges to graft only when necessary.
 In this example, `guix